apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.7.0** - *unreleased*
- - Added `--zero-guardian-rank` for both saves and profiles
- - Added `--guardian-rank-tokens` for profiles
+ - Added various Guardian Rank processing
+   - For savegames and profiles, added `--zero-guardian-rank`
+   - For only profiles, added `--min-guardian-rank`, `--guardian-rank-rewards`, and `--guardian-rank-tokens`

 **v1.6.2** - June 18, 2020
  - Allow setting character/item levels higher than the currently-known max, in case